 REST: After a day at the market, I’m usually too tired to enjoy dinner out.
 I think one of the best ways to fully enjoy the market is to take some simple groceries back to where you are staying and enjoy drinks, food, and rest with your co-adventurers.

-- Bread, cheese, cured meat, and fruit make a light summer dinner that can be prepared in a hotel room without a kitchen and can all be easily picked up on your way out of the market.
+- Bread, cheese, cured meat, and fruit make a light summer meal that can be prepared in a hotel room without a kitchen and can all be easily picked up on your way out of the market.

 - Alternately, if you have a full kitchen in your condo or Airbnb lodging, Salmon fillets with an in-season vegetable and any in-season fruit for dessert makes an easy, market-fresh meal.
-(Check out my article on Airbnb-kitchen-friendly recipes for more ideas for dining in while traveling)
+(Check out my article on Airbnb-kitchen-friendly recipes for more ideas for dining on while traveling)

 There are hundreds of bouquets on display at the market on any given day, but here’s an insider tip: If you plan to buy a bouquet, ask politely if the vendor will make one for you while you wait.
 I do this for 3 reasons: